Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Defensively, the Nuggets are eighth in the NBA, giving up 112.5 points per game.
+- Defensively, the Nuggets are ranked eighth in the NBA, conceding 112.5 points per contest.

 Deandre Ayton vs. the Nuggets